sav-che/TL-2/Authors/Léveillé, Joseph Henri {std. Lév.}.md

-> [!cite] BHL link: this entry starts at [page 865](https://www.biodiversitylibrary.org/item/103253#page/891/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 865](https://www.biodiversitylibrary.org/page/33069107) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Léveillé, Joseph Henri (1796-1870), French physician and mycologist at Paris; Dr. med.
-Paris 1824; one of the discoverers of the basidium. (*Lév.*).
+Paris 1824; one of the discoverers of the basidium.
+**Abbreviated name**: *Lév.*

 #### Herbarium and types